AngusWhittaker/gabm_interviewer_platform/README.md

 ## Overview

 The Interviewer Platform is built to manage and conduct interviews using a combination of automated scripts and real-time agent modules.
+Its functionality has been expanded upon to simulate interviewee responses based on their interview transcripts, allowing administrators to engage in interactive sessions with these simulations.
 It leverages Django’s robust framework to deliver a seamless user experience for both interview administrators and participants.
 Key functionalities include:

 - **Interview Scripting:** Define detailed interview modules using JSON scripts.
 - **Agent Modules:** Automated agents for transcription and vocalization.
-- **User Interface:** A comprehensive set of templates and views for managing interviews, user accounts, and settings.
+- **User Interface:** A comprehensive set of templates and views for interacting with simulations, managing interviews, user accounts, and settings.
-- **Infrastructure:** Ready-to-deploy configurations with Heroku support (Procfile, Aptfile, runtime.txt) and a structured settings module.
+- **Infrastructure:** Ready-to-deploy configurations, with Heroku support (Procfile, Aptfile, runtime.txt), Docker support (Dockerfile, compose.yml) and a structured settings module.

 ---